openedx/edx-documentation/en_us/discovery_api/source/api_reference/reference.rst

 * **/jobs**
     We also collect and save the data about `jobs` that are related to `skills`.
-We extract this imformation using third party tools and services.
+We extract this information using third party tools and services.
-    Jobs are linked with the skills that can help the learners to those jobs in the market.
+    Jobs are linked with the skills to help learners align their career plans with their course work.
 You can make GET calls to the ``/jobs`` endpoint to get all the jobs.
 See, :ref:`jobs_list Endpoint` for more details.

 * **/jobs/{job_id}**
     You can make GET calls to the ``/jobs/{job_id}`` endpoint to get details of a specified job.
 For details, see :ref:`jobs_detailed Endpoint`.

 * **/jobpostings**
-    JobPostings is information about the number of job postings available in market, median salary and companies offering the job, etc. You can make GET calls to the ``/jobpostings`` endpoint to get all the job postings available in the system.
+    JobPostings contains the number of job postings with posting companies and median salary information.
+You can make GET calls to the ``/jobpostings`` endpoint to get all the job postings available in the system.
 See :ref:`jobpostings_list Endpoint` for more details.